 Meet with an anesthesiologist

 You’ll also meet with an anesthesiologist before surgery.
 They will:

 - Review your medical history with you.

 - Ask you if you’ve had any problems with anesthesia in the past, including nausea or pain.

 - Talk with you about your comfort and safety during your surgery.

-You will either walk into the operating room or be taken in on a stretcher.
+You’ll either walk into the operating room or be taken in on a stretcher.
 A member of the operating room team will help you onto the operating bed.
 Compression boots will be placed on your lower legs.
-These gently inflate and deflate to help circulation in your legs.
+These gently inflate and deflate to help blood flow in your legs.